flowcontrol12/docu/docs/04-User Guide/Configuration/03-Mapping/01-Lookups.md

 ***Example***

-We want to create a lookup "ColorsAndBirds" with a content of data from two "simple" lookups files, "Colors" and "Birds".
+We want to create a lookup "ColorsAndBirds" with a content of data from two "simple" lookup files, "Colors" and "Birds".

 The content of the lookup csv file "Colors":